oreqizer/oreqizer/content/the-math-of-fitness/index.md

 sessions.
 The volume can be played around with based on individual needs, though this should cover all bases, with a bias towards metcons because they have the biggest impact on fitness for most people.

+This phase is ideal for fat loss because all the endurance work burns lots of calories. :train: Even if you want to shred, keep calories sufficiently high to only be in a reasonable deficit!

 # Conclusion